Private sector

 https://lh7-us.googleusercontent.com/2h0SbifzoMkf27Ji8LDDg8TmQ71owcoK9Am8eKDkbqJudnXsxT6cuUFrPW7bdRxle6gI-bXG0VrJTsXxde4-qqx5GNMk6VPz5ePz9GBtKOgusyM9U0tEhLjKcSaKRIuflpQn05ZJrvr6kdvBUjN1k2o

-Why Social Media recruiting is so effective: Key benefits
+Why social media recruiting is so effective: Key benefits

 Most importantly, the role of social media sites is growing.
 People spend more time on them than on other platforms.
 Returning to Statista reports, the social media presence of an average user reaches 151 minutes a day.
 Last year, this figure was 147 minutes, and a decade ago, it was 72 minutes.
 So, social media channels are no longer just platforms for communication.
 Today, they are a full-fledged alternative reality for goods and services, shops and consultants, job searching, and employment.
 They reflect almost every possible aspect of the world around us.